Sheree1986/GA-Capstone/README.md

 ### 3. If the following dependencies are missing -  Please add the following dependencies to the pom.xml file

-### 4. Open pgAdmin, create database called "" 🐘
+### 4. Open pgAdmin, create database called "trivia" 🐘

-### 5. Query through the database using these statements in pgAdmin 🗃

-### 6. Questions & Answers :interrobang: